Filibuster: State legislatures

+The Texas Senate currently holds the record for the longest filibuster on record.
+Starting on May 2, 1977, Senator Bill Meier spoke for 43 hours to delay the passage of a bill that would change how workplace injury claims would be published under state open records law.
+The Texas Senate has a three strike rule that require the member to stay on topic or else their filibuster is ended.
+There are also rules that require the member to stand the whole time they are speaking.
+In order to increase his speaking time Meier wore an "astronaut bag", which he was given an opportunity to change once during his speech without violating the Senate Rules.

 France

+In France, since the duration of speeches themselves are limited, points of order (rappels au règlement) and — especially — amendments are popular tools for parliamentary obstructionism.

-In France, in August 2006, the left-wing opposition submitted 137,449 amendments to the proposed law bringing the share in Gaz de France owned by the French state from 80% to 34% in order to allow for the merger between Gaz de France and Suez.
-Normal parliamentary procedure would require 10 years to vote on all the amendments.
+The record number of amendments occurred in August 2006; the left-wing opposition submitted 137,449 amendments to the proposed law bringing the share in Gaz de France owned by the French state from 80% to 34% in order to allow for the merger between Gaz de France and Suez.
+Normal parliamentary procedure would have required 10 years to vote on all the amendments.

 The French constitution gives the government two options to defeat such a filibuster.
-The first one was originally the use of the article 49 paragraph 3 procedure, according to which the law was adopted except if a majority is reached on a non-confidence motion (a reform of July 2008 resulted in this power being restricted to budgetary measures only, plus one time each ordinary session – i.e. from October to June – on any bill.
-Before this reform, article 49, 3 was frequently used, especially when the government was short a majority in the Assemblée nationale to support the text but still enough to avoid a non-confidence vote).
-The second one is the article 44 paragraph 3 through which the government can force a global vote on all amendments it did not approve or submit itself.
+The first such option was originally the use of the article 49 paragraph 3 procedure, according to which the law was adopted unless a majority is reached on a no-confidence motion (A reform of July 2008 resulted in this power being restricted to budgetary measures only, plus one time each ordinary session — i.e. from October to June — on any bill.
+Before this reform, article 49.3 was frequently used, especially when the government lacked a majority in the National Assembly to support the text but still enough to avoid a no-confidence vote).
+The second option is article 44 paragraph 3, through which the government can force a global vote on all amendments it did not approve or submit itself.

 In the end, the government did not have to use either of those procedures.
 As the parliamentary debate started, the left-wing opposition chose to withdraw all the amendments to allow for the vote to proceed.
-The "filibuster" was aborted because the opposition to the privatisation of Gaz de France appeared to lack support amongst the general population.
+The 'filibuster' was aborted because the opposition to the privatisation of Gaz de France appeared to lack support amongst the general population.
 It also appeared that this privatisation law could be used by the left-wing in the presidential election of 2007 as a political argument.
-Indeed, Nicolas Sarkozy, president of the Union pour un Mouvement Populaire (UMP – the right wing party), Interior Minister, former Finance Minister and future President, had previously promised that the share owned by the French government in Gaz de France would never go below 70%.
+Indeed, Nicolas Sarkozy — president of the Union pour un Mouvement Populaire (UMP, the right-wing party), Interior Minister, former Finance Minister and future President — had previously promised that the share owned by the French government in Gaz de France would never go below 70%.